boyter/boyter.org/content/posts/an-informal-survey-of-10-million-github-bitbucket-gitlab-projects.md

 ---
-title: An informal survey of 10 million git projects from Github, Bitbucket and Gitlab
+title: Downloading and Processing 40 TB of code from 10 million git projects using a dedicated server and Goroutines
 date: 2019-09-20
 ---